State finance minister Sudhir Mungantiwar gets death threat

-Sudhir Mungantiwar recently received an anonymous letter stating his political career would be over.
-The threat comes in the wake of the ban of sale and consumption of alcohol in his home district Chandrapur
+Sudhir Mungantiwar recently received an anonymous letter stating his political career would be over, in the wake of the ban of alcohol sale and consumption in his home district Chandrapur

 State finance minister Sudhir Mungantiwar recently received a death threat for ensuring that sale and consumption of alcohol is banned in his home district Chandrapur.
 He received an anonymous letter recently from someone, who is allegedly not happy with the prohibition.